 Your email will filter spam and junk mail into a separate box to be deleted later, but it doesn’t always catch everything.
 Don’t assume that something is automatically safe just because it hasn’t been caught by the filters.
 Errors like this happen all the time, so be careful.

-If a bank you’re not with emails you, asking you to log into your account via their email, that’s a sure sign you’re being targeted.
+If a bank you’re not with emails you asking you to log in to your account via its email message, that’s a sure sign you’re being targeted.
 Most phishing emails are sent in the hopes that you’ll click on the link without thinking.
 Ask yourself if you actually have any account or relationship with the company the sender claims to represent.
 If the answer's no, ignore or delete the message.

 Phishing emails can be highly effective, and they’re one of the oldest internet scams in the book.
 The best defense against them is vigilance and some common sense.